webscreens/site-initiated-mirroring/explainer.md

 mirroring existing windows is in scope for the Window Placement API.

-If the scope of this API were expanded to include these additional capabilities, could be another way to support these use cases.
+If the scope of this API were expanded to include these additional capabilities, it could be another way to support these use cases.

 ### Extend getDisplayMedia()